Code-Institute-Submissions/Milestone-61/README.md

 ## Issues and Resolutions
 * Nav bar issue on all pages.
 It was resolved by changing part of the code.
 * Spelling mistakes were found when proof reading, these were corrected.
-* Photo alignment issue on Classes page, this was fixed by adding bootstrap and usign code from W3 website.
+* Photo alignment issue on Classes page, this was fixed by adding bootstrap and using code from W3 website.
 * Images on classes page were different sizes, these were fixed by adding height and width in css style.